|Listed below are some of the most common questions our customers ask. If you still can't find what you need, contact us through email.

 Can I pay my bill online?

-We do offer two online payment options.
+We do offer a service, IPAY Solutions.
 The information can be found HERE.

 Can I make a payment over the phone?

-are unable to accept payments over the phone through the office, but
+We are unable to accept payments over the phone.

 Can I pay with my credit/debit card?

-are not set up to take debit or credit cards in the office, but you can
+We are not set up to take debit or credit cards.
+We cannot accept debit or credit card payments.

 If I come in to start a new membership, when will my water be turned on?